KallumJ/TH-Scripts/GenerateInactiveAccountReport/README.md

 ```
 .\GenerateInactiveAccountReport.ps1
 ```
-Or by right clicking the file and "Run with PowerShell".
+or by right clicking the file and selecting "Run with PowerShell".

 The generated report can be found in the same folder the script was run from.
 The report will be titled "inactive-users.csv"